 - After more popular dances and old favorites, dancers may call for an encore.
 The standard way to request an encore is to raise your hand with your index finger pointing up (as in “one more time!”).
 If a dance is repeated, it is usually “once and to the bottom,” unless the MC says otherwise.

-- Balls usually begin with a Grand March and customarily end with a closing waltz or a polka.
+- Balls usually begin with a Grand March (see below) and customarily end with a closing waltz or a polka.
 Often the evening ends with everyone singing “Auld Lang Syne.”

 The Grand March

 - The Grand March is often used to start off a more formal ball.
 It is simply a march around the room with a partner, usually to the music of a piper.
 It is extremely easy — no fancy footwork or formations — and very suitable for normally non-dancing partners who may have attended the ball with you.
 However, at some balls, the grand march leads directly into sets for the first dance, so you may want to find out whether that will be the case before inviting a non-dancing partner to join you for the grand march.

 - When the Grand March is announced, find a partner and line up.
 If they’ve come with a date, most people partner up with that person for the Grand March, but if you’ve come alone don’t feel bashful about just asking someone.

 - The leader(s) of the Grand March will direct you where to go once the music begins.
 It is usually different every time.